clemcer/loggifly/README.md

 `keyword/regex > container > global`

 The table below shows which settings are available and where they can be configured.<br>
-This table is just for reference, detailled explanations and examples for these settings can be found in the sections below.)
+This table is just for reference, detailled explanations and examples for these settings can be found below.

 <details><summary><em>Click to expand:</em><strong> Overview of all the setings: </strong></summary>